Crafting Winning Law Firm Website Content

 What if you could see in the data that a huge majority of people will use attorney instead of lawyer?
 You would make sure to include the word attorney more often than lawyer, right?
 Of course you would, because you want to appeal to the biggest audience.

 Now, you can apply this same logic to any topic that you’re preparing to write about.
-You want to figure out what keyword or phrase is the most commonly searched and craft your law firm website content for it.
+You want to figure out what keyword or phrase is the most commonly searched by potential clients and craft your law firm website content for it.

 At this point, you may be saying to yourself, “He said this was a guide for busy lawyers!”
-The good news is that you don’t have to be an SEO expert to make this work.
+The good news is that you don’t have to be an SEO expert to make this work and connect with new potential clients.
 You just need a few minutes and some common sense.

 There is a simple and cheap way to take advantage of this strategy by using a tool called Keywords Everywhere.
 You can definitely use our recommendation, Ahrefs, which is the best in the industry, but it’s not essential.